 Withdrawal without an agreement (”no deal“)

 Although it is a clear priority for the German Government that the Agreement enter into force, in the light of the political uncertainties in the UK it cannot be ruled out that the UK will leave the EU without an agreement.
 The German Government is thus focusing on this case of an unregulated or disorderly Brexit.
-It is a matter of great importance to the German Government that the negative impact be cushioned as much as possible for those affected by Brexit.
+It is a matter of great importance to the German Government that the negative impact be cushioned as much as possible for those affected by Brexit during a transition period.
+The German Government has been working on preparations for this eventuality.
+A comprehensive set of regulations for the worst-case scenario has also been adopted at EU level.

-That is why it is particularly important that all members of the public and companies in Germany affected by Brexit keep themselves informed about what will happen.
+All members of the public and companies in Germany affected by Brexit should keep themselves informed about the impacts of Brexit.
 All of them should prepare thoroughly and in good time for the UK’s withdrawal from the EU.

 The Federal Foreign Office is coordinating the German Government’s preparations